-A Short-Term Incentive Fund (SPIF) is a financial reward given to employees, typically sales teams, for achieving specific short-term goals.
+A Sales Performance Incentive Fund (SPIF) is a financial reward given to employees, typically sales teams, for achieving specific short-term goals.
 Unlike regular bonuses or commissions, which may be tied to long-term performance metrics, SPIFs are designed to drive immediate results over a brief period, such as a month or a quarter.
 The essence of a SPIF lies in its ability to rapidly energize a sales team, development team or marketing team, injecting a sense of urgency and motivation that propels them toward achieving immediate objectives.

 For example, imagine a scenario where a tech company is on the verge of launching a new software product.
 The initial market reception could determine the product's long-term success.
 In such a case, a SPIF can be introduced to encourage the sales team to prioritize this new offering, ensuring it receives the spotlight during its critical launch phase.
 The immediacy of the reward can drive sales reps to go above and beyond, conducting more product demos, engaging more prospects, and closing more deals in a compressed timeframe.